 • Insulation

-All these lines of evidence and comparisons between dinosaurs, mammals and cold-blooded reptiles support the idea that dinosaurs were warm-blooded, or at very least had a much higher metabolic rate than conventional cold-blooded creatures.
-Not surprisingly, some counter arguments have been presented, such as:
+All these lines of evidence and comparisons between dinosaurs, mammals, and cold-blooded reptiles support the idea that dinosaurs were warm-blooded or at least had a much higher metabolic rate than conventional cold-blooded creatures.
+Recent studies further suggest that warm-bloodedness may have been common among most dinosaurs, challenging the older notion that only birds among the dinosaurs were endothermic.
+However, some counterarguments have been presented, such as: